kaine119/code-dojo-2022/README.md

 Prescribed routes for drivers:
 Bug/ parcel wrongly allocated to driver

-Routing service is a separate service system calls that tries to automate and optimise the generation of the route.
+Routing service is a separate service system calls that tries to automate and optimise the generat ion of the route.
 Travelling Salesman Problem: takes long to compute and difficult.
 Traffic information, maps of routes, timeslots of parcels used as parameters to produce the routes of deliveries for each driver.

 Failed parcel rate: 5-10%
 Multiple reasons for failures: different categories to process: